Assassination of Marielle Franco: Arrests and convictions

-The first arrest warrants were issued as of December 13, 2018.
+The first arrest warrants were issued on December 13, 2018.
 Civil police officers from the homicide division executed fifteen warrants in the state of Rio de Janeiro and outside of it, all directed against militiamen.
-In Angra dos Reis, in Morro da Constância, during the execution of one of these warrants, the team was cornered by criminals.
+In Angra dos Reis, Morro da Constância, during the execution of one of these warrants, the team was cornered by criminals.
 According to official information, the agents were under strong threat, in a place of vulnerability and extreme risk, being rescued by civil and military police action.
-The warrants were part of an investigation linked to the murder of Marielle, but conducted in parallel.
+The warrants were part of an investigation linked to the murder of Marielle but conducted in parallel.
 At the time, nine months had elapsed since the crime.

 On January 22, 2019, police arrested Military Police Major Ronald Paulo Alves Pereira on suspicion of involvement in the murder.
 In addition, he was to stand trial in the case of the Chacina da Via Show, in which four young men were executed by military police officers.
 The case had been suspended and reopened.
-According to the official information, he was being investigated based on suspicion of being a member of the so-called Office of Crime.
+According to the official information, he was being investigated based on suspicion of being a member of the so-called "Escritório do Crime" (Office of Crime).
 He was also accused of running illegal businesses, such as land grabbing and loan sharking.

-On March 12, 2019, police arrested two military police officers suspected of participating in the murder.
-The preventive arrest warrants were executed against retired Military Police sergeant Ronnie Lessa, 48, and Élcio Vieira de Queiroz, who had already been expelled from the Military Police of Rio de Janeiro.
-According to the accusation made by the Public Ministry, which worked together with the police, Lessa pulled the trigger for the shots that killed Marielle and Queiroz was the driver of the vehicle used in the crime.
-According to the Public Ministry, the crime was meticulously planned three months in advance.
+On March 12, 2019, as part of "Operation Lume", police arrested two military police officers suspected of participating in the murder.
+The preventive arrest warrants were executed against retired Military Police Sergeant Ronnie Lessa, 48, and Élcio Vieira de Queiroz, who had already been expelled from the Military Police of Rio de Janeiro.
+According to the accusation made by the Public Ministry, which worked together with the police, Lessa pulled the trigger for the 13 shots that killed Marielle and her driver Anderson, while Queiroz was the driver of the vehicle used in the crime.
+Also according to the Public Ministry, the crime was meticulously planned three months in advance.
+At the home of a friend of Ronnie Lessa, 117 disassembled M-16 rifles were found, the friend said he had kept the rifles without knowing what they were and the seizure of these rifles became the largest weapons seizure in the history of Rio de Janeiro.